-TH501 Nature of God and Jesus Christ
+TH501 The Triune God Revealed in Jesus Christ

 Drs.
-Lance McKinnon and Gary Deddo
+Gary Deddo and Lance McKinnon

 This course studies the nature of God as Father, Son, and Holy Spirit and the two natures of Jesus Christ as human and God against the backdrop of biblical revelation and inspiration from the writing of the texts to the canonization of the New Testament.